FredrikBakken/etf-invest-simulation/README.md

 ![Trade_days rating for EO-NORDN](https://github.com/FredrikBakken/etf-invest-simulation/blob/master/data/results/trade_days/EO_NORDN.png)

+Results shows that you get the most ETF-stocks in total by investing on the 15th day of the month.

 ### EO-NORDN : Weekends Rating

 Rates are based on that the specific date is a trade day.
 If the date is a weekend or vacation (not a trade day), then the results will use the values for the next trading day.